Take your family out to celebrate all that October brings — a bounty of apples, pears and pumpkins, and plenty of spooky fun for Halloween.

 FIND A GREAT PUMPKIN

 Sauvie Island is home to several pumpkin patches that also feature lots of extra activities for additional fees.
-Take a hayride to the pumpkin field at the fairly new Topaz Farm.
+Take a hayride to the pumpkin field at Topaz Farm.
 Pro tip: Plan to order a picnic from their chef-prepared menu!
 For 52 years, The Pumpkin Patch has been a can’t-miss destination for families.
 Check out the corn maze and animal barn, too.
 In addition to their regular corn maze, Bella Organic also has a separate “haunted corn maze” on Friday and Saturday nights — perfect for teens looking for spooky thrills.
 Pro tip: On weekends, go to Sauvie Island early and head home early to avoid traffic delays caused by everyone attempting to leave the island at 5 pm.

 Bushue’s Family Farm in Boring offers yummy apple-cider doughnuts in addition to an old-fashioned family farm experience in their pumpkin fields.
 Plumper Pumpkin Patch and Tree Farm on Portland’s westside features plenty of kid-approved fun such as pumpkin bowling, pig races and outdoor play structures — in addition to fields of pumpkins.
 Find a 10-acre corn maze, an off-road, but wheelchair-accessible pumpkin patch, and yummy milkshakes at Hoffman Farms Store.